[wpforms id="406" title="false" description="false"]

 Kaufman Fruit Farm & Market

 Kaufman Fruit Farm & Market is located on Route 340 in Bird-in-Hand.
-Its a family run business, known for its homemade apple cider.
+It’s a family-run business, known for its homemade apple cider.

 Don’t forget their famous apple cider donuts if you’re there between June and October.